Apply for information

 - Birth certificate (if your name has changed since this was issued, you also need to submit deed poll documentation or a marriage certificate)

-- Valid full or provisional UK driving licence (photo card and counterpart need to be submitted)
+- Valid full or provisional UK driving licence (photo card)

 Address (dated within the last three months)

 - Utility bill

 - Bank statement

 We can only accept original identity documents or copies that have been certified by a solicitor.